When you get McDonalds Monopoly pieces with your food, the first thing you should check is whether they’re rare or common.

 The rare McDonalds Monopoly pieces hold the key to winning the best prizes.
 But even without them, you can still win a decent prize.

 You don’t always need to collect a full set of tokens, as some tokens are ‘Instant Win’.
 This means that all you need is a single winning piece.
-Most often, the Instant Win prizes will be food like apples pies or ice creams, but you can also win online prizes like cash or TVs.
+Most often, the Instant Win prizes will be food like small fries or ice creams, but you can also win online prizes like cash or electronics.

-As well as that, each sticker includes a code that you can use to enter an online prize draw.
+As well as that, your Digital Peel stickers may give you a chance to enter an online prize draw.
 Two prizes are given away every minute, so for the best chance of winning, enter your code in the night.
 After all, far fewer people will be entering codes at 4 am on a weekday than at lunchtime at the weekend.

 The Rare McDonalds Monopoly Pieces In Each Colour

 The rare Green McDonalds Monopoly piece is Bond Street.
-There are only around 20 of these available.
-The other Green pieces – Oxford Street and Regent Street – are relatively common and easy to find.
+There are only around 21 of these available – 20 printed stickers and one in the app.
+The other Green pieces – Oxford Street and Regent Street – are relatively common and easy to find but you need all three to win a car.

 The rare Yellow McDonalds Monopoly piece is Coventry Street.
-Between 50 and 100 of these are printed each year.
-The other Yellow stickers – Piccadilly and Leicester Quare are relatively easy to find and not so valuable.
+75 of these were printed in 2023 and there were another 5 in the app.
+The other Yellow stickers – Piccadilly and Leicester Quare are relatively easy to find but you’ll need all three to win a holiday.

-The rare Red McDonalds Monopoly piece is Strand as only a few hundred of these are printed each year.
-If you find Strand then be sure to look out for Fleet Street and Trafalgar Square as these are both relatively common.
+The rare Red McDonalds Monopoly piece is Strand as only 150 of these were printed in 2023 with another 10 in the app.
+If you find Strand then be sure to look out for Fleet Street and Trafalgar Square to win a gaming laptop.

 The rare Orange McDonalds Monopoly piece is Marlborough Street.
-Less than 2,000 of these are printed each year, whereas the other Oranges – Bow Street and Vine Street – are printed in their millions.
+Only 200 of these were printed in 2023 with another 5 available to find in the app.
+The other Oranges – Bow Street and Vine Street – are printed in their millions but you need all three to win £500 to spend at AO.com.

 The rare Pink McDonalds Monopoly piece is Northumberland Avenue.
-Only a few thousand of these are printed each year, so be sure to hang on to this one as the other Pinks – Pall Mall and Whitehall are super easy to find.
+Only 3000 of these were printed in 2023, so be sure to hang on to this one as the other Pinks – Pall Mall and Whitehall – if you want to win an experience day.
+There were also 200 to find in the McDonalds app.

 The rare Light Blue McDonalds Monopoly piece is Euston Road.
-Only a few thousand of these are printed each year, compared to millions of the other Light Blues – Pentonville Road and The Angel Islington.
+Only 3000 of these were printed in 2023, compared to millions of the other Light Blues – Pentonville Road and The Angel Islington.

 The rare Brown McDonalds Monopoly piece is Old Kent Road.
-If you ever get one of these then you should keep hold of it because the other Brown sticker Whitechapel Road is very common.
+If you get one of these then keep hold of it because the other Brown sticker, Whitechapel Road, is very common with over 2 million of them printed.
 Find them both and you can claim a free Extra Value Meal.

-The rare McDonalds Monopoly station is Liverpool Street Station.
-While Kings Cross, Marylebone and Fenchurch Street stations are all easy to find, there are only a few hundred Liverpool Street Station stickers so if you have this you’re much closer to claiming a prize.
+The rare McDonalds Monopoly train station is Liverpool Street Station.
+While Kings Cross, Marylebone and Fenchurch Street stations are all easy to find, there are only 2000 printed Liverpool Street Station stickers plus 10 more in the app.
+Get all four to win £200 cash.

 The Bottom Line